sroeschus/sroeschus.github.io/content/posts/memleak_tool/index.md

 the process might process a lot more memory allocation and memory de-allocation requests.
 The memleak tool does not report the user-space requests.

-The tool can be invoked with
+The tool can be invoked with:

 ```shell
 sudo memleak -tp 11748
 ```
+The `-t` flags specifies tracing of individual allocations and the `-p` flag specifies which process to trace.

 The following gives an impression of the typical output: